FOREX-Dollar slumps, yen and franc surge as Trump rattles markets

 hence into dollars - the running assumption of markets in the

-past month has been that the currency would fall if he won.
+past month has been that the dollar would fall if he won.

 That largely seems the product of the potential for